gophish/user-guide/documentation/landing_pages.md

 Gophish makes it easy to redirect users after they submit credentials.
 To redirect users, enter a URL in the "Redirect To:" text field that appears after the "Capture Submitted Data" checkbox is selected.

+> Note: Make sure to include the full URL \(including the scheme such as http:// or https://\).
+Otherwise, browsers may interpret the URL as being relative to the Gophish URL.

 ## Static Assets

 There may be times that you want to store assets such as HTML pages, CSS/JS resources or other static files.
 To use these in Gophish, just move them under the `static/endpoint` directory.
 You can then reference them using the URL `http[s]://phishing_server/static/filename`.
 For more background, see [this issue.](https://github.com/gophish/gophish/issues/220)